ryanmasondavies/CSV/README.md

 CSV
 ===

+Formatting data to the comma-separated values format is a simple task, but this library aims to make it even easier.

 Rows are components within tables, which act as composites.
 A serializer visits each row, formatting as it goes.

 Rows are added to a table: